 Harry remembered that Tonks was an animorphmagus and didn't need to use spells to change her own appearance, so he figured she must be weak at them from lack of use.

-"Well I need help with two things, but first I need to know if you can keep this confidential," Harry answered.
+"Well I need help with two things, but first I need to know if you can keep this confidential," Harry explained.

 "Absolutely.
 Once you gave me that retainer, then anything we say is protected by attorney client privilege.
 That's why I always have to ask for it first."